Quiet on the Set! Film Festival

 History

-WSM is thrilled to continue our short silent film festival for youth — 2024 marks our 6th year!
+WSM is thrilled to continue our short silent film festival for youth — 2025 marks our 7th year!

 The festival began in 2017 with three submitted films and was co-hosted by Cinemapolis.
 While we skipped 2018, the fest came back strong in 2019 with sixteen submitted films and sponsorship support from the Roy H. Park School of Communications at Ithaca College which also hosted the screening and awards ceremony in the Park Auditorium on IC’s campus.
 In 2020, due to the pandemic, we had to pivot and produce the festival as a virtual event, and we were so grateful to everyone who took part during such a complicated time.

 In 2021 WSM & Ithaca High School collaborated on the virtual soft premiere of Quiet on the Set! exclusively with Ithaca High School Media Arts students.
 Our filmmakers were approaching the end of an unprecedented school year, one in which their lives differed distinctly from any expectations they might have had, and they had a lot to express.
 Some of the films were funny, or fantastical, some dealt directly with issues of mental health and boredom or monotony, all of them were wonderful, and we felt honored to watch.
 2022 found us back in-person at Cinemapolis with a wonderful slate of submissions.
-We took a break in 2023 and are back in 2024 with producing partner Story House Ithaca.
+We took a break in 2023 and came back in 2024 with producing partner Story House Ithaca.

 Throughout the years, our goals for the film festival have remained the same: to introduce silent filmmaking as a form of visual storytelling to young people, and to encourage and celebrate their ideas and imagination.
 Quiet on the Set! is an opportunity for local youth to create something and then have the fun of screening and celebrating their work with audience comprised of family, friends, and jury members, and perhaps win a prize in the process!